 If impressing others with your stitching skills is anywhere on your mind – just add one of these edges!

 Let me start with the simplest edge stitch of all – the overcast stitch.

 It is quite easy to sew this by sewing machine – you just need the hemmer foot – Here is the post explaining how to use the hemmer foot to sew this by machine .

-To make this stitch by hand sewing, you need to first roll the fabric edges very carefully by hand – if the fabric is not pliable enough, use some wetness ( just dip your fingers in some water) and roll the edges as you make the stitch
+To make this stitch by hand sewing, you need to first roll the fabric edges very carefully by hand – if the fabric is not pliable enough, use some wetness ( just dip your hands in some water) and roll the edges as you make the stitch.